rwblokzijl/stablecoin-survey/paper.md

  - the direction of interest payments,
  - the matching of investor to speculator,
  - the amount of collateral put up by each party,
- - the mechanism of a margin call.
+ - the mechanism of a margin call or forced-settlement.

 To explain the variation between the systems we use some examples.
-We show how diffences in the purpose of the system leads to differences in the features, and how the price keeps stabilising.
+We show how defences in the purpose of the system leads to differences in the features, and how the price keeps stabilising.

 #### Reserve bank speculator model